ari-lt/files.ari.lt/README.md

 # Permanent hosting

-The files might get removed if they are older than 6 moths, but you can specify something like "PLEASE DO NOT DELETE" in the PR, file itself (prefered) and/or [SAFE.md](/SAFE.md)
+The files might get removed or overwritten if they are older than 1 moth (90 days), but you can specify something like "PLEASE DO NOT DELETE" in the PR, file itself (prefered) and/or [SAFE.md](/SAFE.md)